Teaching guidelines +/- 15 minutes

 ... vlag heeft de vorm van een driehoek.

-(This flag is in the shape of a triangle.)
+(This flag has the shape of a triangle.)

 8.